 It’s never too late to start collecting email addresses from your customers and website visitors.
 Here are five tried and true methods for building your email list:

 - The Blog Subscription – there are many benefits of blogging for your business, and making it easy and obvious for your users to subscribe to your blog has long been a very successful approach for collecting email addresses.

 - Offer Something of Value – the value based proposition approach is another tool for collecting emails that has a strong history of generating results.
 Create something of value to give to your target audience, create an eye-catching call-to-action, and watch the emails flow in.

 - Collect Emails on Social Media – almost every social platform now has a way for you to collect email addresses from your profile.
 If you post appealing content to your social accounts and often engage with other users, this can be a great way to collect emails.

 - The Exit Motion Pop-Up – you may have noticed this technique growing in popularity lately, that’s because it works.
 Include a script on your website that tracks if a user makes a motion to leave your site and pops up a “Wait, sign up before you go” style pop-up.

-- The Old School Event Signup Sheet – for many in the B2B or brick and mortar space, personal interaction is still a very real aspect of their business.
+- The Old School Event Signup Sheet – for many in the brick and mortar or B2B marketing space, personal interaction is still a very real aspect of their business.
 Having a signup sheet or “business card bowl” still holds the potential to collect a surprisingly large number of email addresses.